sLaNGjI/wp-missed-schedule/readme.txt

 Possibility that some of us then reply or write on it, will be very low!
 == Philosophy ==
-The sLaNGjI's Team Philosophy.
+The sLaNGjIs Team Philosophy.

-**sLaNGjI's Team plugins and themes are NoLogo**
+**sLaNGjIs Team plugins and themes are NoLogo**

-The philosophy of sLaNGjI's Team plugins and themes is:
+The philosophy of sLaNGjIs Team plugins and themes is:

 *LICENSING*